apd-bbrewington/fork--airbyte/docs/understanding-airbyte/airbyte-protocol.md

 ### AirbyteConnectionStatus Message

 This message reports whether an Actor was able to connect to its underlying data store with all the permissions it needs to succeed.
-The goal is that if a successful stat is returned, that the user should be confident that using that Actor will succeed.
+The goal is that if a successful status is returned, that the user should be confident that using that Actor will succeed.
 The depth of the verification is not specified in the protocol.
 More robust verification is preferred but going too deep can create undesired performance tradeoffs.

 ```yaml
 AirbyteConnectionStatus: